dockermaster/WebsiteMonitoring/README.md

 1. Fork this project
 2. Enable Actions
 3. Add 3 secrets ([3 simple steps](https://docs.github.com/en/actions/security-guides/encrypted-secrets))
-  a.
-APPLITOOLS_API_KEY
+  - APPLITOOLS_API_KEY
-  b.
-URL - the website you wish to monitor (e.g. http://www.github.com)
+  - URL - the website you wish to monitor (e.g. http://www.github.com)
-  c.
-TITLE - a name of what you're actually monitoring (e.g. product name, company name), this will appear in your email alert subject line
+  - TITLE - a name of what you're actually monitoring (e.g. product name, company name), this will appear in your email alert subject line

 ** You're all set **